A Day To Reflect On Human Rights

 China tried to intimidate the Nobel committee against giving Liu the prize.
 Having failed at that, it has dismissed the committee as “clowns,” subjected Liu’s wife to house arrest – though she has not been charged with a crime, let alone convicted – and prevented more than 100 invited Chinese from leaving the country for the ceremony.
 Only one of Liu’s countrymen, who happened to be outside China when the award was announced, is expected to make it to the event.

-See also Islam and Human Rights
+See also Diamonds and Human Rights

 Diplomats from 19 countries also had more pressing engagements elsewhere and found it impossibly inconvenient to send anyone to the awards ceremony.
 Most of these countries have human rights records that rival China’s.
 These include Russia, Cuba, Iran and the former Soviet republic of Kazakhstan.
 Saudi Arabia, also not represented, represses women and anyone who does not subscribe to its dominant strain of Sunni Islam.
 Egypt has just finished its own tainted elections.
 Venezuela, though not yet totalitarian under the government of Hugo Chavez, travels in these same autocratic circles.